Your cloud provider may have native ways to backup your Kubernetes cluster and volumes.

 Saving to block storage [s3, google cloud storage, etc]

-This specific guide will show how to do this on a cluster on AWS
+This specific guide shows how to do this on an AWS cluster and upload to AWS S3.

-To setup kubectl, first we must obtain the name of the cluster.
-So long as you know the region your current cluster is deployed in, this is straightforward:
+To setup kubectl, obtain the name of the cluster.
+If you know the deployment region of the current cluster, this is straightforward:

 aws eks list-clusters --region=us-west-2